DKMFzF/Lindenmayer-System-in-Clean-Architecture/README.md

 </p>

-__This project used materials from <a href="https://bespoyasov.ru/blog/generating-trees-on-canvas-using-typescript-and-oop /">of this article</a>.
+__When implementing the project, I used materials from <a href="https://bespoyasov.ru/blog/generating-trees-on-canvas-using-typescript-and-oop /">of this article</a>.
 The author in the project used additional libraries for dependency management, in my case I implemented part of the library myself in the project.
 I also added a structure that I think is more suitable for a Clean architecture and a more pleasant UI.__

 [Дока на русском](./docs/README.ru.md)